Swapping SIM cards and getting an error message on your phone? The “SIM not provisioned MM2” error is easy enough to fix, but what does it mean?

 The “SIM Not Provisioned MM 2” Error, Fixed!

 Note that this error will only affect mobile devices that use SIM cards.
-As long as the SIM is compatible, and fits into the slot (or either slot for dual-SIM phones), these fixes will work.
+As long as the SIM is compatible, and fits into the slot, these fixes will work.

 By this point you should understand why your phone is displaying the “SIM not provisioned MM2” error message.
 Remember, you have five options to fix this error: